-North Carolina Workers Compensation Rates will be declining in 2019
+North Carolina Workers Comp Rates will be declining in 2019

-In 2019, businesses in the state of North Carolina will on average pay 17.2 percent less for workers compensation insurance.
-This decrease is in addition to a 8.5 percent decrease in 2016 and a 12.5 percent decrease in 2017.
-This is great news for a state that was previously ranked 23 out of 50 states when it comes to what they pay for workers compensation premium.
-This decrease should lower the states ranking and considering North Carolina is the 10th most populous state, this is great news for the business community.
+In 2019, businesses in the state of North Carolina will pay on average 17.2 percent less for workers compensation.
+This decrease is in addition to a 8.5% decrease in 2016 and a 12.5% decrease in 2017.
+This is great news for North Carolina.
+In 2018, North Carolina ranked near the middle of the national average.
+A 2018 study ranks NC as the 23 highest in premium rates across the United States making their average rates 4% higher than the national average.
+A similar study done in 2016 ranked the state as 27th for average rates.
+North Carolina’s median rates are currently on par with the average rates in the U.S. This decrease should lower the states ranking and considering North Carolina is the 10th most populous state, this is great news for the business community.

-Why are North Carolina Workers Compensation Rates Declining in 2019
+Why are North Carolina Workers Compensation Insurance Rates Declining in 2019

-North Carolina Workers Compensation Rates 2019 are decreasing primarily as a result of insurance carriers processing fewer and paying out less for workers’ compensation claims.
-Because of these declines the carriers are able to pass on the savings to customers.
+North Carolina Workers Compensation Rates 2019 are decreasing primarily as a result of insurance carriers processing fewer claims and paying out less for workers’ compensation claims.
+Because of these declines in claims and payouts, the carriers are able to pass on the savings to customers.
 Now not all industries are going to see the same amount of decrease.
 Some industries may fair better than others.
-According to the North Carolina Rating Bureau (NCRB) proposed an average 15.8 percent rate decrease to manufacturing industry groups, an average 6.5 percent decrease to contracting industry groups, and an average 19.3 percent decrease to both office and clerical and goods and services industries.
+According to the North Carolina Rating Bureau (NCRB), manufacturing industry groups will experience an average drop of 15.8 percent, contracting industry groups will see a decrease of 6.5 percent, and both office and clerical as well as goods and services will see an average of 19.3 percent decrease to both industries.

 How can Businesses Ensure Maximum Savings on North Carolina Workers Compensation Rates 2019